gravitational/gravity/docs/5.x/workshops.md

 ### Requirements

-You will need Mac OS X or a Linux OS with at least `7GB RAM` and `8GB free disk space` available.
+You will need macOS or a Linux OS with at least `7GB RAM` and `8GB free disk space` available.

 * docker
 * VirtualBox